Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Experiments

 \subsection{Parameter Analysis: $\tau$ in MDMGB+}

 We evaluate the sensitivity of MDMGB+ to the temperature parameter $\tau$, which controls the sharpness of source relevance weighting.
-Figure~\ref{fig:parameter_analysis} shows accuracy over training rounds for multiple $\tau$ values on two diverse Digit-18 targets: MNISTM and SVHNXS.
+Figure~\ref{fig:parameter_analysis} reports the final target accuracy (mean over five runs) for different values of $\tau$, with (a) corresponding to Digit-Five and (b) to Digit-18 sources.